-The story begins when I first arrived to Azzaden valley in High Atlas Mountains.
+The story begins when I first arrived in Azzaden Valley in the High Atlas Mountains.
 People are kindhearted and so delightful there.
-The fact that, we share the same language (Berber) breaks many barriers between us.
+The fact that we share the same language (Berber) breaks many barriers between us.
 As Nelson Mandela said once, when you speak to someone in a language he understands it goes to his mind, but when you speak his language it goes to his heart.
-O Tata is my new nickname in Azzaden valley.
-I am not a good storyteller, but before we move on lets take a look on the etymology of the word.
+O Tata is my new nickname in Azzaden Valley.
+I am not a good storyteller, but before we move on let’s take a look at the etymology of the word.
 O is a possessive prefix in Berber used to indicate the origins of a place.
-The second part is my birthplace Tata.
-It is one the marginalized cites in the southern Morocco.
+The second part is my birthplace, Tata.
+It is one of the marginalized cities in southern Morocco.
 It is well known for palm trees.
 Therefore, O Tata means someone who is from Tata.

 Having said that, lets go back to our story, as I said whenever I speak Berber with one of the local people I used to hear “mani ygan tamazirt?” where are you from?.
 I replied: I am from Tata.
 Then they said” merhba aw Tata” welcome O Tata.
 I felt as if I am at my hometown.
 Few days later, I was talking with a group of youth and suddenly one of them uttered “Amen O Tata” the phrase that became a word of mouth in the region.
 I was wondering what is the relation between Amen and Tata.
 To my knowledge, Amen is what we say at the end of religious prayers.
 To what extent am I blessed?
 I thought💭.
 Then, I figured out that there is also a story behind that.